 As a result of the USDOT Office of Inspector General's audit report of the Dulles Project dated July 26, 2012, testing of the foundations installed in the 1970's by VDOT for the future extension of the Silver Line, MWAA will conduct tests to determine the effects, if any, of stray current on the service life of the steel piles that made up those foundations.
-To assure that the existing steel piles to be reused for the Dulles Extension provide a minimum of a fifty year service life, MWAA is undertaking stray current tests to calculate the piles' corrosion rate and estimate their remaining service life.
+To assure that the existing steel piles to be re-used for the Dulles Extension provide a minimum of a fifty year service life, MWAA is undertaking stray current tests to calculate the piles' corrosion rate and estimate their remaining service life.
 The following table contains a summary of the actions to be taken to estimate the remaining service life of the re-used steel piles.
-Russell Corrosion Consultants, Inc. was employed by MWAA to develop a
+Russell Corrosion Consultants, Inc. was employed by MWAA to develop a Corrosion

-Corrosion Test Plan and to oversee implementation of that plan.
+Test Plan and to oversee implementation of that plan.
 Russell developed a Draft Corrosion Testing Plan, and numerous comment resolution meetings were conducted during August with all partners.
 A Final Plan was submitted to MWAA on September 14, 2012 for review and acceptance.
 MWAA accepted the plan and submitted it to the FTA for review and approval via MWAA Letter No. 07403 dated September 24, 2012.
 WMATA reviewed and accepted the plan on October 5, 2012 via an email.
-FTA has requested that WMATA formally approve the plan via letter.
-This has not yet occurred.
 The FTA reviewed the plan and provided an acceptance letter dated November 1, 2012.
-A Site Specific Work Plan was submitted to WMATA for review and approval on October 10, 2012 and was subsequently approved on November 9, 2012.
-A planning meeting with all partners was conducted on November 20, 2012.
-It was a productive meeting that was well attended by all partners.
+Subsequently, on March 25, 2013, MWAA submitted Revision No. 1 of the Stray Current and Corrosion Rate Test Plan to the FTA which is under review by the FTA consultant.
+A Site Specific Work Plan submitted to WMATA on October 10, 2012 was approved on November 9, 2012.
+A productive planning meeting with all partners was held on November 20, 2012.
 Coordination of the night access and necessary escorts was discussed.
 UTRS, under the oversight of Russell Corrosion Consultants and CTI Special Inspection and MWAA/QA, began work on December 11, 2012.
 As of January 8, 2013, the contractor has completed the Vertical Test Facility (VTF) installation at both piers 3-IB and 5-IB.
-The test plan now calls for the VTFs to be left to settle for 30 days, after which the specified testing will commence. conducting track-to-earth resistance testing.
-However, MWAA reported UTRS has experienced numerous delays caused by weather and track access issues and has only completed 5 of 11 sections thus far.
-MWAA hopes that UTRS can complete its track-to-earth testing during the second week of March so that VTF stray current testing can commence.
-However, the completion of the track-toearth testing is dependent upon dry weather and cooperation from WMATA for the necessary track access.
-At the March 7th Update Meeting, MWAA indicated that the completion of track-to-earth testing is now anticipated to be completed on March 25, 2013.
-Based on weather conditions, the draft preliminary report for Piers 3 IB and 5 IB is expected in mid-May 2013.
+The test plan calls for the VTFs to be left to settle for 30 days, after which the specified testing will commence.
+UTRS has been conducting trackto-earth resistance testing.
+UTRS experienced numerous delays caused by weather and track access issues.
+However, this prerequisite (track-to-earth) testing to the pier foundations stray current testing was finally completed on April 11, 2013.
+On April 17, 2013, UTRS notified MWAA about an inconsistency in the track to earth resistance in Sections 2 and 3 and recommended that the tests be repeated in those two sections.
+The VTF stray current testing can now commence, likely during the week of April 22, 2013.